 An ambitious 20-something lands her dream job as a marketing exec in Paris.
 The city of love does not disappoint with three seasons of romance and adventure finding Emily on every corner.

 What happens when a picture-perfect, stay-at-home mom breaks bad?
 Good Girls.
 Part Weeds, part Breaking Bad, this series is a dark but fun fantasy escape that will draw you in from the first episode.
-Season four dropped around this time last year.
+You've got four seasons to watch so get going!

 Take a vacation to the Ozarks with Jason Bateman, Laura Linney, and their entire money-laundering, drug-running family.
 Just be warned, you won't be able to stop pressing play on the next episode until you've gobbled up all four phenomenal seasons.

 Thirty years after Karate Kid, the feud between Daniel LaRusso (Ralph Macchio) and Johnny Lawrence (William Zabka) is still alive and well.
 This hit series, which checks in on the rivals all grown up, finds Johnny and Daniel raising a new class of karate masters in their own dojos.
 Press play and run through all five in a weekend—we dare ya.
 Or space it a bit.
 Did we mention the final season is in the works?